 Music is made up almost entirely of patterns.
 Patterns can be defined as notes that are organized in a predictable manner.
 If you are able to find these patterns in music, you can often predict what is coming next.
 Understanding patterns can also help in learning and memorizing a piece much faster.
-Many students of music understand that patterns exist, but they fail to use them to learn their music, instead relying on learning one note at a time.
+Many students of music understand that patterns exist, but they fail to use them to learn their music, instead of relying on learning one note at a time.

 Finding, labeling, and sometimes extending patterns, are the first things that you should do while learning a piece of music.

 Why Patterns Matter

 Identifying patterns helps with everything from initial memorizing of a piece of music, retrieval of the memorized music, understanding the music, and the speed at which a piece of music is learned.

 Everyone has had a point where they have tried to recall something from their long-term memory, but were unable to.
 Often you feel like what you are trying to remember is on the tip of your tongue.
 Having a cue is one of the best ways to retrieve memories and to avoid that tip of the tongue phenomenon.

 Cues can come in many different forms, one of the most effective types of cues is recognized patterns.
 As a simple example, let’s pretend that a section of music you were working on had sequential ascending scales.
 If you memorized the music without making this distinction, you would have to remember every note, or at least every scale.

 f you recognized that each scale started one note higher than the last, you would just need to remember what the first scale was, and then you could recall the rest.
 Every time that we identify patterns in music we are better equipped to recognize that pattern again in a different piece of music.
 You’ll begin to develop an almost unconscious repertoire of these patterns.
 This pattern repertoire can then easily be applied to new music.